nikitavoloboev/data/docs/languages/languages.md

 [DeepL Translate](https://www.deepl.com/translator) is nice.
 Has [nice API client](https://github.com/OwO-Network/DeepLX) too.

+[Speak](https://www.speak.com/) seems like a nice way to learn languages.

 ## Links

 - [BabelNet](https://babelnet.org/) - Multilingual resource that covers hundreds of languages and, according to need, can be used as either an encyclopedic dictionary, or a semantic network, or a huge knowledge base.